 Clearweed is an erect native annual plant of moist and shady places, usually under a foot high, but up to two feet, that has a smooth stem that appears somewhat translucent.
 There are no stinging hairs on this member of the nettle family.

-The egg shaped leaves are opposite, long stalked (often as long as the leaf blade), shiny, and coarsely toothed and have a distinctive set of 3 main parallel veins.
-Like the stem, they appear translucent.
+The egg shaped leaves are opposite, long stalked (stalks often as long as the leaf blade), shiny, and coarsely toothed and have a distinctive set of 3 main parallel veins.
+Like the stem, the stalks appear translucent.

 The inflorescence consists of small branching clusters from the leaf axils near the top of the plant in a manner that resembles the Wood Nettle.
 These may be densely flowered or more open.